vivsridh4/donors-project/README.md

 * Verifying school name before generating list.
 * Add valid comments in the code for useablility.
 * Handling in-valid google api or donors api keys and verifying validity before using the CLI app.
+* Other option to get google place-id is to use gmaps.reverse_geocode((40.714224, -73.961452)) function and most effective only if Donors project data is accurate.